Two-time Olympian, three-time ACC Coach of the Year takes over rising Wolf Pack program

 Grace Huang is Diver of the Year; Jian Li You wins Coach of the Year again

-You graduated from the Shanghai Sports University in Shanghai, China.
+Li You graduated from the Shanghai Sports University in Shanghai, China.
 As a diver, she was the Chinese National Champion on the one-meter, three-meter and platform for five years between 1976-1980.
-All that culminated when You was named to the 1980 Olympic team.
-During that span, You was ranked No. 1 in the world on the one-meter board.
+All that culminated when Li You was named to the 1980 Olympic team.
+During that span, she was ranked No. 1 in the world on the one-meter board.

-Jian Li and her husband David Lawrence have one child Raymond, nine.
+Li You and her husband David Lawrence have one child, Raymond.